misrraimsp/datastructuresLab/README.txt

 Year 2017

-This is a set of 12 tasks developed in a Data Structures and Algorithms course lab

-For more info see task definition documents
+This is a set of 12 tasks developed in a Data Structures and Algorithms course lab.
+For more info see task definition document for each lab